videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/record-meeting.md

 You can configure your own **`AWS S3 Storage or Azure Blob`** from the [VideoSDK Dashboard's API section](https://app.videosdk.live/api-keys).

-You can also go through these [guide to setup](/docs/tutorials/user-dashboard/recording-storage-config) the storage or watch these [video to configure](https://www.loom.com/share/23a2617f824a4a5da004d14d1a541a9d) your storage.
+You can also go through this [guide to setup](/docs/tutorials/user-dashboard/recording-storage-config) the storage or watch this [video to configure](https://www.loom.com/share/23a2617f824a4a5da004d14d1a541a9d) your storage.

 ### Custom Template